kevintlau/creating-an-express-app-using-mvc/README.md

 					® Redirect will redirect to a path
 		○ Route handlers are like front-end event handlers, but for server requests § But route handlers take in more information than event handlers do

+## Code Testing
+- Remember to save all of your files, especially `server.js`
+- Use Nodemon to automatically shutdown and restart your server after you save the entry point
+  - Run `nodemon` in the terminal to start Nodemon
+- Once all of your files are saved, go to http://127.0.0.1:3000/ or http://localhost:3000/